i-think-rapido/platformio-cli-flash-toolkit-linux/README.md

 embedded systems supported by platformio for linux based systems (unfortunately not WSL).

+The idea for this development setup is, that you have the platformio IDE running on your system for editing the source code and having the docker container of this repo active, while executing the update shell script of this repository in a terminal console.

 ---

 The necessity for this approach is routed in the circumstance,